 Scope of Work

 Content strategy is often part of content marketing proposals and scopes.
-This is the foundational work to help determine what’s needed to succeed.
-From audience personas to competitive analyses, there are several different considerations to think about to accomplish the client’s goals.
+This is the foundational work to help determine the customer's content marketing needs.
+From target audience personas to competitive analyses, there are several considerations to think about when creating a content marketing plan for your potential customer.

 Types of Content

 Some of the most prominent types of content in the freelancing world are articles, blogs, and landing pages.
 However, there are several types of content that should be outlined.

 Consider what types of content you are going to either create or strategize.
 For example, these could include:

 - Social media posts

 - Ad copy